Rookery Isles

 Who We Are

-Some say we have Fae ancestry - that we've been in these Isles longest besides the elves themselves.
-That our long lives (extended by magic, yes, but perhaps something more) and our secretive, calculated nature comes from blood older than mortal memory.
+Some say we have Fae ancestry that we have been in these Isles longest besides the elves themselves.
+That our long lives (extended by magic, yes, but perhaps something more) and our secretive, calculated nature come from blood older than mortal memory.
 We don't confirm or deny.
 We simply... are.

 We don't just use magic.
 We understand it.
 We protect it.
 We ARE it.
 And we see patterns.
 We study prophecy.
 We calculate probabilities across timelines.
 Some say our greatest archmages can peer into possible futures.